 4. Zum Oil™ Frankincense and Myrrh is ideal as a moisturizer…and even better for massages.
 We’ll leave the “when and where” to you!

-5. Burt’s Bees Head to Toe Kit offers a wonderful way to show that you care.
+5. Burt’s Bees Tips to Toes Kit offers a wonderful way to show that you care.
 This complete hands and feet pampering package includes everything from almond millk beeswax hand cream to coconut foot cream.